exscape/plex-hide-spoilers/README.md

-A script to hide summaries (with potential spoilers) from unseen episodes in Plex.
+A script to hide summaries (with potential spoilers) from unseen episodes (and/or movies) in Plex.

 As of this writing (October 2023), this is new and only tested by me personally, but I've spent a fair bit of time trying to make it fit for release.
 Please open a Github issue if things aren't working properly, or even if you just have questions!